 - Run a bidirectional traceroute.
 Review the Direct Connect BGP peer IP addresses to find which transit virtual interface is being used to send or receive traffic.

-- Use local preference BGP community tags to achieve load balancing and/or route preference for incoming traffic to your network.
+- Use local preference BGP community tags to achieve load balancing and route preference for incoming traffic to your network.

-- If you’d rather use an Active/Passive configuration in the same Region, use local preference and AS-path prepending:
+- To use an Active/Passive configuration in the same Region, use local preference and AS-path prepending:

 - Local preference: To influence outbound traffic from your on-premises data center over a certain Direct Connect link

 - AS-path prepending: To influence inbound traffic back to your on-premises data center from AWS